MattMattL/Scientific-Computing/signal_processing/README.md

 ## Demo

-Choose a wave from the preset (sin, triangle, square, saw-tooth), make a new one using the Add section.
+Choose a wave from the preset (sin, triangle, square, saw-tooth), or make a new one using the Add dials.
 ![](../readme/signal_original.png)

 Add random noise using the Add Noise button.